tobyweston/blog/source/_posts/2015-07-03-scala-implicit-parameters.md

 ## Example

 As an example, the test below uses [Web Driver](http://www.seleniumhq.org/projects/webdriver/) (and specifically an instance of the `WebDriver` class) to check that a button is visible on screen.
-The `beVisible` method creates a `Matcher` that will check this for us but rather than pass in the instance explicitly, it uses an implicit `var` to do so.
+The `beVisible` method creates a `Matcher` that will check this for us but rather than pass in the `driver` instance explicitly, it uses an implicit `val` to do so.

 {% codeblock lang:scala %}
 class ExampleWebDriverTest extends mutable.Specification {

-  implicit var driver: WebDriver = Browser.create.driver
+  implicit val driver: WebDriver = Browser.create.driver

   "The checkout button is visible" >> {
     val button = By.id("checkout")